SignPath/documentation/docs/crypto-providers/cryptoki.md

 **Windows:** Download `libp11-<version>-x64.zip` from [OpenSC libp11 Releases](https://github.com/OpenSC/libp11/releases) and copy-deploy `pkcs11.dll` (x64 version).

 * For **OpenSSL 1.1**, the latest known compatible version is `0.4.11`.
-Later versions of `libp11` lead to _"DSO support routines:win32_load:could not load the shared library"_ errors.
+Later versions of `libp11` cause _"DSO support routines:win32_load:could not load the shared library"_ errors.
 * For **OpenSSL 3.x** use the _latest_ `libp11` version (at _least_ version `0.4.12`).

 **Linux:** Install the OpenSC pkcs11 engine via your package manager (e.g. `apt-get install libengine-pkcs11-openssl` on Debian-based or `dnf install openssl-pkcs11` on RedHat-based distros).

-Setup the following variables:
+Set the following variables:

 | Environment variable | Value
 |----------------------|--------------------------------------------------------